martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

 You might want to configure a separate local facility (up to eight: `LOCAL0, LOCAL1, ..., LOCAL7`) for each service, as this provides better isolation and more flexibility.
 For more information, see the [syslog documentation][8].

-Then rsyslog must be configured on every service node, e.g. for Nova, create on every compute node a file named `/etc/rsyslog.d/60-nova.conf` with the following content:
+Then, rsyslog must be configured on every service node, e.g. for Nova, create on every compute node a file named `/etc/rsyslog.d/60-nova.conf` with the following content:

     # prevent debug from dnsmasq with the daemon.none parameter
     *.*;auth,authpriv.none,daemon.none,local0.none -/var/log/syslog
     # include all log levels
     local0.*    @syslog-server:1025

-Replace `syslog-server` with the address of the machine where the Monasca Log Agent for your node is running.
-For more details on the configuration illustrated in this section, refer to the [Openstack's official guide][7].
+Replace `syslog-server` with the address of the machine where the Monasca Log Agent is running.
+For more details on the configuration illustrated in this section, refer to [Openstack's official guide][7].

 [1]:https://www.docker.com/
 [2]:https://github.com/martel-innovate/deep-log-inspection/tree/master/log-client/monasca-log-agent